hsientzucheng/MKR.PyTorch/README.md

 python src/preprocess.py --dataset music    # for Last.FM dataset
 ```
 - Train and evaluate
+- In src/main.py
-- In src/main.py, uncomment the code blocks of settings for specific dataset and comment others
+-- Uncomment the code blocks of settings for specific dataset
+-- Comment the others you don't need
 ```
 $ python src/main.py
 ```